-Most of the Inventory Planning methods can be used in manufacturing as well as in the distribution industry.
+Most Inventory Planning methods can be used in manufacturing as well as in the distribution industry.

-These methods should be seen as a tactical planning level.
-It concerns balancing supply and demand and it is in this respect dealing with the initiation, control, and monitoring of manufacturing and purchasing orders in order to keep the material flow and the value-adding activity in manufacturing going on without interruptions.
+These methods should be seen at a tactical planning level.
+It concerns balancing supply and demand and deals with the initiation, control, and monitoring of manufacturing and purchasing orders to keep the material flow and the value-adding activity in manufacturing going on without interruptions.

 The guide comprises of 23 pages and over 4000 words with picture illustrations and easy to understand bullet point concepts.